dolittle/Runtime/Documentation/Concepts/overview.md

 The _Read Cache_ in these pictures is not part of Dolittle.
 Different [projections]({{< ref "event_sourcing#projections" >}}) call for different solutions depending on the sort of load and data to be stored.
 {{< /alert >}}

 ### Multi-tenancy
-Multi-tenancy means that a single instance of the software and its supporting infrastructure serves multiple customers.
+Since computing is the most expensive resource, the Dolittle Runtime and SDK's has been built from the ground up with multi-tenancy in mind.
+Multi-tenancy means that a single instance of the software and its supporting infrastructure serves multiple customers, making optimal use of resources.
 Dolittle supports multi-tenancy by separating the event stores for each tenant so that each tenant only has access to its own data.

 This diagram shows a microservice with 2 tenants, each of them with their own resources.